 Brain natriuretic peptide is a 32-amino acid peptide whose plasma levels or its N-terminal fragment (NT-pro-BNP) level are being increasingly applied for cardiac assay in perioperative settings.
 The literature suggests that brain natriuretic peptide <20 pg/mL and NT-pro-BNP <125 pg/mL are appropriate cut points to rule out heart failure in asymptomatic patients (Betti et al., 2009; Chong et al., 2010; Tepper et al., 2009).
 Agents affecting these levels in the plasma will help monitor and manage cardiac functions.

-Dexmedetomidine is a highly selective, intravenous α-2 agonist and has an α-2 to α-1 selectivity ratio of 1600:1 (Khan et al., 1999).
+Dexmedetomidine is a highly selective, intravenous alpha-2 agonist and has an alpha-2 to alpha-1 selectivity ratio of 1600:1 (Khan et al., 1999).
 Perianesthetic use of dexmedetomidine has a hemodynamic stability effect, which is associated with a decrease in postoperative mortality and reduction in the incidence of postoperative complications (Ji et al., 2013; Shin et al., 2013).
 The protective effects of dexmedetomidine on postoperative myocardial injury have been defined (Ren et al., 2013).

 The purpose of this randomized controlled trial was to investigate the effect of dexmedetomidine on the level of NT pro-B-type natriuretic peptide in patients undergoing major orthopedic surgery and to investigate the effects of dexmedetomidine infusion on intraoperative bleeding and hemodynamic status of these patients.